Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages

-In this paper, we design a new static suspension analysis for PPLs that enables selectively CPS transforming programs to significantly reduce runtime overhead compared to using full CPS.
-The suspension analysis identifies all parts of programs that may require suspension as a result of applying a particular inference algorithm.
-We formalize the suspension analysis algorithm using a core PPL calculus equipped with a big-step operational semantics.
-Specifically, the challenge lies in capturing how suspension requirements propagate through the program in the presence of higher-order functions.
 Overall, we (i) prove that the suspension analysis is correct, (ii) show that the resulting selective CPS transformation gives significant performance gains compared to using a full CPS transformation, and (iii) show that the overall approach is directly applicable to a large set of inference algorithms.
-Specifically, we evaluate the approach for the inference algorithms: likelihood weighting, the SMC bootstrap particle filter, the SMC alive particle filter~\citep{kudlicka2019probabilistic}, aligned lightweight MCMC~\citep{lunden2023automatic,wingate2011lightweight}, and particle-independent Metropolis--Hastings~\citep{paige2014compilation}.
+Specifically, we evaluate the approach for the following inference algorithms: likelihood weighting, the SMC bootstrap particle filter, the SMC alive particle filter~\cite{kudlicka2019probabilistic}, aligned lightweight MCMC~\cite{lunden2023automatic,wingate2011lightweight}, and particle-independent Metropolis--Hastings~\cite{paige2014compilation}.
 We consider each inference algorithm for four real-world models from phylogenetics, epidemiology, and topic modeling.
-Considering the performance benefits, it is surprising that previous work does not consider selective CPS for PPLs.
-While non-trivial, the suspension analysis is relatively simple to implement.